The Best Beginner Audio Interfaces (Buying Guide)

 • Small form factor

-In terms of functionality, the UM2 is about as plain as it gets.
-On the front are two inputs – one that accepts both XLR and instrument lines, and another that’s purely for instrument cables.
+On the front are two inputs — one combo XLR/Line input, and another dedicated input for TRS and instrument cables.
 There’s also a ¼-inch headphone jack, and a button for direct monitoring.

 Budget Pick